iexel/fontus/README.md

 ####Browser compatibility

-Desktop browser: the current version and the second last version of FireFox, Chrome and Opera; Safari 5.0+, IE 9+
+Desktop browsers: the current version and the second last version of FireFox, Chrome and Opera; Safari 5.0+, IE 9+

 Mobile browsers: Android Browser (AOSP) 2.3+, Chrome for Mobile